 - To track another activity in your campaign, click Add Another Goal.
 Additionally, at the bottom of the page, the Frequently used goals section is present which typically displays the goals that you use the most.
 Choosing a goal from here would be useful as it allows you to reuse the goal code without having to configure a new one from scratch.

-NOTE: The goals appear based on the domain where your test is running.
+NOTE: The goals appear based on the domain where your test

 - Once you are done setting up the conversion goals, click NEXT.

 - To get the estimate of how long you need to run your test campaign, configure the options present in the DURATION page.
 The estimated duration gets updated based on your configurations.
 To know more about these options, refer to Estimating Duration of Your Test in VWO.

 - Once you are done configuring the test estimation parameters, click NEXT.

 The FINALIZE page appears.